THE STANDARD

 • Heart Rate Variability (HRV): The "Check Engine Light" for the nervous system.

-• Lactate Threshold: The redline for sustainable output.
+• Lactate Threshold: The redline for sustainable operational output.

 The inputs that drive the outputs.